 Healing Yourself When You Forgive Someone Who Cheated On You

+But before you forgive your partner who cheated on you, you must heal and recover fully.
 Infidelity does not mean the end of an affair.
 Some things cannot be undone and before you end things and decide not to forgive, think of the toll it is going to take on you.

-As yourself these questions:
+Ask yourself these questions:

 - Do you love your partner?